11 Fun Back To School Traditions Your Kids Will Love

 free printable all about me worksheet pdf

-Finally, make a sweet box with an all about me worksheet (pic above) or interview of the child and add some favorite summer artwork or activities that they love.
+Next, make a sweet box with an all about me worksheet (pic above) or interview of the child.
+You can also add favorite summer artwork or activities that they love.
 Then, bury it in a special spot and dig it up next summer (or when they’re 18).

 Alternatively, just keep the box around and add a little to it every year.